bot190/puppet-nut/README.md

   * upsconcat: lets you add more than one ups to a single daemon.
   * upsd: adds ACLs for NUT users / clients into upsd.conf
   * usersconcat: adds users to upsd.users
+  * upssched: lets you schedule events for usage with UPSSCHEDULER

 * Disable nut service.